5 Usage-Based Pricing Examples to Improve Your Pricing Strategy

 • Stair-step – each tier has a price (which provides access to a range of usage) and the price of each successive tier declines

-The underpinning idea among any volume-based discount is the same: to reward customers who use more with declining marginal costs of use.
+The underpinning idea among any volume-based discount is the same – to reward customers who use more with declining marginal costs of use – and this tends to be viewed positively by buyers.
 In other words, the more you use, the cheaper it gets.
 It’s like the opposite of the principle of diminishing returns.

 In this example, companies reduce the variable price for usage if a customer commits to a certain level of spend.

-Usage-based pricing – in all its forms – is quickly becoming more common among SaaS businesses, and we predict most companies in the software space will be using UBP or at least hybrid pricing models in the next 2-3 years.
+Usage-based pricing – in all its forms – is quickly becoming more common among SaaS businesses, and we predict a vast majority of companies in the software space will be using hybrid pricing or full UBP pending updates to their product or business model in the next several years.
 By tying their success to the success of their customers, companies deploying UBP will see this strategy incrementally drive revenue and create lucrative, sustainable business relationships.

 Share this on